ufcg-lsd/forecast_error_cap_planning/src/forecast_generation/README.md

 # Forecast generation

-Given a demand, create variations to simulate forecasts of that demand, that contain a certain level of error.
+Given a demand, create variations to simulate forecasts of that demand, containing a certain level of error.
 The error has two aspects: the bias and the deviation.
 Both are expressed as proportions of the demand and the bias can be negative.
+It should be executed with *main.py* as a CLI, with the following parameters:

+- `demand_path`: the path of the CSV file containing the demand for instances.
+- `error_configs_path`: the path of the CSV file containing the error configurations.
+Each configuration contains a level of bias and deviation.
+- `output_path`: the dir that will receive the output files.
+One CSV file is created for each error configuration.

+The directory *example_input* contains examples of those two input files.

 To run: